vikiboss/react-to-image/readme.md

 # React to Image

-A Node.js server that use `puppeteer` to take a screenshot of a `React` component and return it.
+A Node.js server that use `puppeteer` to take a screenshot of a `React` component and return it, `UnoCSS` is supported out of the box.

 ![screenshot](./screenshot.png)